Skip to content

 Regulated Execution

-Every facet action should answer:
+Every action record should answer:

-• who performed it
+• who attempted it

 • when it happened